-Note: Refer to the Project specific RAP (Chapter 9) on the Roles and Responsibilities of the Project personnel above and other stakeholders involved in the implementation of the RAP.
+Note: Refer to the Bash 500MW WF RAP (Chapter 9) on the Roles and Responsibilities of other Project personnel including other stakeholders involved in the implementation of the RAP.

-The Project Company will ensure that the EPC Contractor and O&M Company allocate sufficient resources in the recruitment of competent personnel and in addressing HSE related issues.
+The Projects Companies will ensure that the EPC Contractors and O&M Company allocate sufficient resources in the recruitment of competent E&S personnel and in addressing HSE related issues.

-9.1.3 EPC Contractor / O&M Company (Responsible Party)
+9.1.3 EPC Contractors / O&M Company (Responsible Party)

-It is expected that the Project Company will contractually delineate responsibility for environmental & social management and compliance to the EPC Contractor/O&M Company for the respective project phases.
+It is expected that the Projects Companies will contractually delineate responsibility for environmental & social management and compliance to the EPC Contractors/O&M Company for the respective project phases.

-It is therefore expected that the EPC Contractor and O&M Company will specify certain roles and responsibilities for ESMS implementation to Project staff, as recommended below.
+It is therefore expected that the EPC Contractors and O&M Company will specify certain roles and responsibilities for ESMS implementation to Project staff, as recommended below.